-In fact, the World Health Organization concluded that wearing a motorcycle helmet is the single most effective way to reduce the chance of serious injury, in motorcycle accidents.
-The stats do not lie: wearing a helmet reduces the risk of serious injury by approximately 70%, while the risk of death is reduced by approximately 40%.
+The stats do not lie.
+Wearing a helmet reduces the risk of serious injury by approximately 70%, while the risk of death is reduced by approximately 40%.
 Not to forget, helmet use decreases the cost of healthcare substantially, meaning that society benefits as a whole from motorcyclists wearing helmets.
 Countries across the world and most USA states have realized this and figured that passing mandatory helmet laws is a no-brainer (and a brain-saver).
 Maryland is no exception.Maryland’s Current Helmet Laws

-Generally, these same rules apply to those riding motor-scooters or mopeds; however, the specific law (21-1306.1) requires headgear that conforms to the standards laid out by the federal government as opposed to the MVA.
+Generally, these same rules apply to those riding motor-scooters or mopeds.
+But the specific law (21-1306.1) requires headgear that conforms to the standards laid out by the federal government as opposed to the MVA.
 Still, the Administrator has wide discretion to approve or disprove helmets and headgear.

 There is also an interesting provision in the law that provides some civil protection to motorcyclists involved in accidents.
 Specifically, the law prohibits evidence of a rider not wearing a helmet to come in as evidence of negligence, contributory negligence, or diminish their recovery for damages.
-This was not always the status quo; however, and helmet use was not always as widely accepted.A Little History
+So there is no "the motorcyclist was not wearing his helmet" defense under Maryland law.

 The Maryland legislature passed 21-1306 in 1992.
 Granted, this was not the first time that motorcyclists were required to wear helmets in the state.
 The 1992 law can trace its origins back to the National Traffic and Motor Vehicle Safety Act of 1966, which set minimum standards for road safety and required states to either meet this minimum or pass regulations that exceeded federal safety standards.
 Maryland responded by enacting a law requiring the use of a “firm and durable protective helmet” when operating a motorcycle.
 After tinkering with this law a few times (including only making it applicable to minors), the legislature attempted to create a more concrete method for standardizing the types of helmets that could be worn.